By: Sharon Aron Baron

-I’ve been asking for several years now as to why Tamarac does not have an Education Advisory Committee or Board.
-Surrounding cities such as Sunrise, Coral Springs, Parkland and Lauderhill have Educational Advisory Boards made up of educators or former educators who have first-hand knowledge about schools.
-Besides acting as a liaisons between our city and our schools, they can advise the commission before they vote.
+I’ve been asking for several years now why Tamarac does not have an Education Advisory Committee or Board.
+Surrounding cities such as Sunrise, Coral Springs, Parkland, and Lauderhill have Educational Advisory Boards of educators or former educators who have first-hand knowledge about schools.
+Besides acting as liaisons between our city and our schools, they can advise the commission before voting.

-No, we’re depending on city staff to make educational recommendations.
-Do we want to go down as the most stupidest city ever?
+No, we depend on city staff to make educated recommendations.
+Do we want to go down as the stupidest city ever?
 Where having an art committee is more important than an educational committee?

 It looks like we are.

-Keep in mind that City staff and the City Commission do not know anything about the fundamentals of schools and education.
-The sad truth is they are relying on our City Manager and his staff who know nothing as well.
+Keep in mind that the City staff and the City Commission do not know anything about schools and education fundamentals.
+The sad truth is they rely on our City Manager and his staff who know nothing as well.
 Want to read more fun stuff about this?
 Check it out here.
 In the future, stay tuned to more about the charter school saga right here on Tamarac Talk.